 Mumbai is arguably one of India’s greatest cities.
 Whether you’re a Bollywood fan, history buff or simply an admirer of colonial-era architecture, there’s something to strike everyone’s fancy.
 As always when you travel, the tricky part is figuring out how to spend your limited time.
-For a taste of this spicy city, here are our must-see spots in Mumbai.
+For a taste of this spicy city, here are some must-see spots during your trip to Mumbai.

 Located just six miles northeast of the city’s shores, Elephanta Island is famous for its extensive labyrinth of rock-cut cave temples dating back to AD 450 and 750.
 To get there, catch a ferry at the Gateway of India and relax for an hour as you cross the picturesque Mumbai Harbour.
 This excursion takes about half a day and it’s totally worth it for the views.